Sazanami Cherry: Production and release

 Sazanami Cherry was written and illustrated by Rika Kamiyoshi, who was helped by her assistants Shiro and Mugicha with the background art and screentones.
-The series was serialized by Ichijinsha in Japanese in their cross-dressing manga magazine Waai!, premiering on April 24, 2010, in the magazine's first issue and running until its sixth issue on August 25, 2011.
+It was serialized by Ichijinsha in Japanese in their cross-dressing manga magazine Waai!, premiering on April 24, 2010, in the magazine's first issue and running until its sixth issue on August 25, 2011.
 The concept for the story came from how Kamiyoshi wanted to write a story about a cute cross-dresser falling in love, and to portray the unease of difficulties for otokonoko in remaining feminine while getting older.
 She considered whether the cross-dressing character's partner should be female or male, and if male, whether they too are a cross-dresser, finding this an important point in cross-dressing romance stories: she eventually chose to make Kazuhiro a male character, as she thought Kazuhiro and Ren being a gay couple would add depth to the story.

 Kamiyoshi designed the characters in consultation with her editor but in the end only made few, minor alterations to the designs compared to her first drafts; for Kai, she did not prepare a design sheet in advance but designed her as a "somewhat pretty, realistic-looking" woman in her mid-20s.
 She designed Ren to be cute in a feminine way when wearing men's clothes and even more so when cross-dressing, while contrasting this by writing him as mischievous.
 A key point in his design to make him come across as charming was the addition of pigtail hair extensions that shake as he moves around.
 The main characters' names were chosen to carry meaning: "Ren" is written with the same kanji character as sazanami (漣), and Kazuhiro's family name "Migiwa" (汀) means "shore", representing how Kazuhiro supports Ren.
 Kai's nickname, "Umi", is also based on kanji readings, chosen as a more feminine-sounding reading of the same kanji used to write "Kai" (海).

 Ichijinsha collected the series in a single tankōbon volume on October 20, 2011, which together with Reversible! was both the first manga released under the Waai!
 Comics imprint and the first Waai! manga to see a collected release.
 The two series were chosen for this as Waai!'s editor-in-chief Toshinaga Hijikata considered them the most distinctive and representative of their manga.
 Because of the cross-dressing theme, the magazine staff focused on ensuring that the cover artwork for the collected volume would not cause embarrassment for potential customers and cause them to avoid bringing a copy to the book store check-out.